ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 1) Create a new service file with the following command (and make sure the paths of `ExecStart` match your installation of Elektra):
 ```
-cat > /etc/systemd/system/rest-backend.service << EOF
+cat > /etc/systemd/system/@tool@.service << EOF
 [Unit]
-Description=Start the REST-backend for sharing of configuration snippets
+Description=Start the REST backend for sharing of configuration snippets
 Requires=network.target
 After=network.target

 [Service]
 Type=simple
 Restart=always
-ExecStart=/usr/local/lib/elektra/tool_exec/rest-backend -c /usr/local/lib/elektra/tool_exec/rest-backend-config.js
+ExecStart=kdb run-@tool@
+ExecStop=kdb stop-@tool@

 [Install]
 WantedBy=multi-user.target
 EOF
 ```
 2) Reload the configuration of `systemctl` with `systemctl daemon-reload`.
-3) Enable the rest-backend service with `systemctl enable rest-backend.service`, a symlink should be created.
+3) Enable the rest-backend service with `systemctl enable @tool@.service`, a symlink should be created.
-4) Make sure the service is enabled with `systemctl is-enabled rest-backend.service`.
+4) Make sure the service is enabled with `systemctl is-enabled @tool@.service`.
-5) Restart the rest-backend service with `systemctl restart rest-backend.service`.
+5) Restart the rest-backend service with `systemctl restart @tool@.service`.
-If everything went fine, the service should be reachable and `systemctl status rest-backend.service` should print information about the running service (PID, etc).
+If everything went fine, the service should be reachable and `systemctl status @tool@.service` should print information about the running service (PID, etc).

 ## Compiling and Installation ##

 ### Dependencies ###

-In order to compile and use the new `rest-backend` there are a few dependencies which must be installed.
+In order to compile and use the new `@tool@` there are a few dependencies which must be installed.

 - CppCMS version 1.0.0 or higher
 - Boost version 1.45 or higher